 The Federal Government has committed:

 - $2 million under the Regional Jobs & Investment Packages program

 - $3.5 million towards the Geelong Waterfront Safe Harbour Precinct redevelopment through a Geelong City Deal.

 The City of Greater Geelong has committed $3 million.

 Royal Geelong Yacht Club has committed $3 million.

 What is required

-A Federal Government commitment for Stage One of the Waterfront Geelong - Safe Harbour Precinct.
+- $20 million to complete Stage Two of the Waterfront Geelong Safe Harbour Precinct.

 A commitment by State and Federal governments to embed GROW training, employment and procurement principles in all government projects within the region.